 Application forms are an opportunity for you to demonstrate to recruiters that you have the appropriate skills, personal qualities and experience for a role, and the potential to be successful.
 They are generally used in the first stage of the recruitment process to shortlist candidates for interviews or assessment centres.

-An effective application, whether it be by CV, covering letter or application form will contain the same key information about you, so prepare now to make applying for any job more straightforward.
+An effective application, whether it's by CV, covering letter or application form will contain the same key information about you, so prepare now to make applying for any job more straightforward.

-Firstly, take a blank sheet of paper and list your experience, achievements and skills:
+Firstly, take a blank sheet of paper (or open a new Word document) and list your experience, achievements and skills: